somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 In the example above the scores can be interpreted as follows:

-* __accuracy:__ in 88% of the cases on average the algorithm predicts the right POI label for a person
+* __accuracy:__ in 88% of the cases on average the algorithm predicts the right POI label for a person.
-* __precision:__ when the algorithm predicts that a person is a POI, in 46% of the cases it turns out to be true on average
+* __precision:__ when the algorithm labels a person POI, on average in 46% of the cases it turns out to be true.
-* __recall:__ when the person to be predicted is actually a POI, the algorithm will guess it right 38% of the cases on average
+* __recall:__ when a person is a POI in reality, the algorithm gives the POI label 38% of the cases on average.

 In this specific case accuracy might be a bit misleading, as most of the datapoints are labeled ‘not-POI’, and as the algorithm predicts mostly negative results, it naturally ‘hits’ the true negatives in a relatively large number of cases.
 In the meantime the number of true positives is relatively low, hence the lower precision and recall values.